Azure/reddog-aks-workshop/docs/egress-lockdown.md

 ## Task:

+1. Create a subnet for the Azure Firewall
-1. Create and configure the Azure Firewall
+2. Create and configure the Azure Firewall
-2. Create and configure the Azure Route table
+3. Create and configure the Azure Route table

 **Useful links:**